-In 2023, the Board continued its efforts to be more involved in direct communication with larger shareholders of the Company.
-Accordingly, the independent members of the Board worked with Company's management to invite representatives of the Company's 25 largest shareholders (other than Mr. Krohn) to discuss executive compensation and any other issues.
-We held conference calls with representatives of each shareholder expressing an interest to engage in an open-ended conversation about these issues, in which representatives of the Company (other than the Company's executive officers, including Mr. Krohn) and each of the independent members of the Board of Directors participated.
+In 2024, the Board continued its efforts to be more involved in direct communication with larger shareholders of the Company.
+Accordingly, the independent members of the Board worked with Company's management to invite representatives of the Company's 25 largest shareholders (other than Mr. Krohn) to discuss the changes implemented in 2023 and any other issues.
+We met with all holders who requested a meeting in 2024.
+The process, feedback and responses we describe below are the result of continued discussions with representatives of each shareholder expressing an interest to engage in an open-ended conversation about the issues highlighted above, in which representatives of the Company (other than the Company's executive officers, including Mr. Krohn) and each of the independent members of the Board of Directors participated.

-As a result of those telephonic discussions with larger shareholder representatives and giving consideration to voting guidelines of proxy advisory firms such as Institutional Shareholder Services and Glass Lewis and voting policies of certain large institutional investors, our Board of Directors took the following actions in response:
+As a result of those telephonic discussions with larger shareholder representatives and giving consideration to voting guidelines of proxy advisory firms such as Institutional Shareholder Services and Glass Lewis and voting policies of certain large institutional investors, during 2023, our Board of Directors took the following actions in response, which are fully reflected in 2024:

 Category What We Heard Our Response Compensation Shareholders wanted a closer alignment between executive pay and Company performance and expressed concerns about Mr. Krohn's base salary relative to peers, the subjectivity of annual bonus determinations and certain elements of Mr. Krohn's employment agreement, including single trigger change of control provisions and personal use of aircraft.
 Adopted a substantial revision to the Company's compensation practices, including a reduction in cash compensation and shift to focus on a higher percentage of equity-based compensation, among other things.
 The Company also amended and restated Mr. Krohn's employment agreement.
-Our compensation changes in 2023 are outlined further in "Compensation Discussion and Analysis -Shareholder Votes on Executive Compensation and Company Responses" and "Compensation Changes in 2023."
+Our compensation changes in 2023 and their results in 2024 are outlined further in "Compensation Discussion and Analysis- Shareholder Votes on Executive Compensation and Company Responses" and "Compensation Discussion and Analysis- Compensation Changes."
 ESG Shareholders wanted more focus on ESG matters and the attending risks.
 Established ESG committee of the Board of Directors, which assists senior management in setting the Company's general strategy relating to ESG matters and in developing, implementing and monitoring initiatives and policies based on that strategy.
 See "-Oversight of ESG Issues" for additional information.
 Diversity Shareholders wanted more experience and diversity of perspective from the Board.
-Increased the size, diversity and experience of the Board by adding Dr. Chang, the Chair of the ESG Committee, and Mr. Buchanan.
+Increased the size, diversity and experience of the Board by adding Dr. Chang, the Chair of the ESG Committee, and Mr. Buchanan, Presiding Director and member of the Audit Committee.
 Governance Shareholders needed additional participation rights consistent with other public companies.
 Eliminated supermajority voting requirements for certain fundamental actions, including mergers, sales of substantially all of the assets and limited amendments to the Articles of Incorporation.
 Permitted holders of a majority of the Company's outstanding shares to amend the Bylaws.
 Lowered ownership threshold to call a special meeting to 25%.
 Provided shareholders the ability to act via written consent.

-As a continuation of our shareholder outreach program, in 2024, we have reached out to our 25 largest shareholders (other than Mr. Krohn) to discuss executive compensation and any other issues.
-We have not received requests for discussion from such shareholders as of the date hereof, but we will continue to engage with our largest shareholders through the date of the Annual Meeting.
+As a continuation of our shareholder outreach program, in 2024, we reached out to our 25 largest shareholders (other than Mr. Krohn) to discuss executive compensation and any other issues.
+We met with all of the holders who requested a meeting.
+Similarly, in 2025 we again reached out to our 25 largest shareholders (other than Mr. Krohn) and have not received requests for discussion from such shareholders as of the date hereof, but we will continue to engage with our largest shareholders through the date of the Annual Meeting.